bhavya-dang/FormulaMind/README.md

 ## Live Demo

 Visit [formulamind.vercel.app](https://formulamind.vercel.app) to try the live version.
+But, it is recommended to run the app locally as it my needs access key.

 ## Features